PSLmodels/taxdata/docs/book/content/methods/CBO_Baseline_Updating_Instructions.md

 To manually update these variables download the latest file and copy/paste the specific variables.

-Previous Document: February 2023
+Previous Document: February 2024

-Current Document: February 2024
+Current Document: June 2024

 | Variable | Name In CBO Document                                |
 |----------|-----------------------------------------------------|